Marig

 88. Home of Ethben the illusionist - adventurer of some repute

-89. Residence of the House of Ivorr - Leovold, Deora, Merven
+89. Residence of the House of Ivorr - Leovold, Deora, Merven and Ivorr the Younger

 100. Home of Sir Edwin Longnose and Lady Nadezhda his wife.
 They are moderately wealthy landed gentry (estate in Old County barely supports their life in town).